AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       MultiFab zflux(amrex::convert(ba, IntVect{0,0,1}), dm, ncomp, 0);

 Here all :cpp:`MultiFab` use the same :cpp:`DistributionMapping`, but their :cpp:`BoxArrays` have different index types.
-The state is cell based, whereas the fluxes are on the faces.
-Suppose the cell based cpp:`BoxArray` contains a cpp:`Box{(8,8,16), (15,15,31)}`.
-The state on that Box is conceptually a Fortran Array with the dimension of :fortran:`(8:15,8:15,16:31,0:2)`.
+The state is cell-based, whereas the fluxes are on the faces.
+Suppose the cell based :cpp:`BoxArray` contains a :cpp:`Box{(8,8,16), (15,15,31)}`.
+The state on that :cpp:`Box` is conceptually a Fortran Array with the dimension of :fortran:`(8:15,8:15,16:31,0:2)`.
 The fluxes are arrays with slightly different indices.
 For example, the :math:`x`-direction flux for that :cpp:`Box` has the dimension of :fortran:`(8:16,8:15,16:31,0:2)`.
 Note there is an extra element in :math:`x`-direction.

-The :cpp:`MultiFab` class provides many functions performing common arithmetic operations on a MultiFab or between MultiFabs built with the *same* :cpp:`BoxArray` and :cpp:`DistributionMap`.
+The :cpp:`MultiFab` class provides many functions performing common arithmetic operations on a :cpp:`MultiFab` or between :cpp:`MultiFabs` built with the *same* :cpp:`BoxArray` and :cpp:`DistributionMap`.
 For example,